muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 recognizing their history as well) can also help mitigate the recognition of past violence, by seeing the nation as being simultaneously perpetrator and victim.

+References

+Anderson, B. R. O. G. (1991).
+Imagined communities: Reflections on the origin and spread of nationalism.
+London: Verso

+Gellner, E. (1983).
+Nations and nationalism.
+Ithaca, NY: Cornell University Press.

+Berger, S., Donovan, M., & Passmore, K. (2002).
+Writing national histories Western Europe since 1800.
+London: Routledge.

+Bhabha, H. K. (1990).
+DissemiNation: Time, narrative, and the margins of the modern nation.
+In H. K. Bhabha (Ed.), Nation and narration.
+London: Routledge.

+Çağaptay, S. (2006).
+Islam, secularism, and nationalism in modern Turkey who is a Turk?
+London: Routledge.

+Karpat, K. H. (2001).
+The politicization of Islam: Reconstructing identity, state, faith, and community in the late Ottoman state.
+Oxford: Oxford University Press.